 The well-known Parisian Jeanne Damas decided to launch her Parisian fashion brand called Rouje in April 2016.
 A very feminine brand that combines spontaneity and savoir-faire.
 There is Jeanne Damas, of course, who’s the heart and eye of the brand.
 But there’s also a whole team of creative and gifted friends who know how to turn her inspirations and intuitions into clothes and collections.

-Marie Marot style is minimalist, clean, simple, and feminine at the same time.
+Marie Marot’s style is minimalist, clean, simple, and feminine at the same time.
 Her inspiration comes from her childhood, as well as the people in the streets of Paris, and artists she admires such as Rodin, Pierre Soulages, Andrée Putman, and Gabrielle Chanel.
-There are 3 words to define her designs: timeless, comfortable, and simple.
-One of my favorite shirts is Jackie: white and oversized.
+There are three words to define her designs: timeless, comfortable, and simple.